ahoundetoungan/PartialNetwork/README.md

 GXc2        <- instr[[1]]$G2X[,,1]  # proxy for GX (draw 2)
 G2Xc2       <- instr[[1]]$G2X[,,2]  # proxy for GGX (draw 2)
 ```
-Once the instruments are generated, the estimation can be performed using standard tools, e.g. the function `ivreg` from the AER package (required by PartialNetwork).
+Once the instruments are generated, the estimation can be performed using standard tools, e.g. the function `ivreg` from the [AER]{https://cran.r-project.org/web/packages/AER/AER.pdf} package.
 For example:
 ```R
 # build dataset
 # keep only instrument constructed using a different draw than the one used to proxy Gy